 Your feet may get wet and cold during the day so it is essential to keep them warm at night.
-If your trainers get wet during the day you will need to wear plastic bags between your socks and trainers at night to stop your dry socks getting wet.

 Put everything inside your pack in either a pack liner (purchased from an outdoors shop) or a heavy duty garbage bag used as a pack liner.
 Ensure everything will stay dry if it rains.